MAT-IV/MAT-IV.github.io/teams.md

           <br><br>
           On the technical side, Formula pushed me hard.
 I came in having only ever seen CFD results, not actually run full simulations myself, so learning new software, understanding the modeling assumptions, and tying those results back to what the real car was doing on track was intense but absolutely worth it.
 I spent countless hours refining the carbon fiber aero package and obsessing over the small details of the livery because I believed this car was special.
 We had a legitimate shot at winning, and if we were going to compete at that level, the car had to look like it belonged there too.
           <br><br>
           The people made the experience even better.
 The friends and late nights from this season are ones I’ll remember for a long time; it felt like everyone was pulling in the same direction toward a shared goal.
-In the end, the Texas A&M Formula SAE IC team placed 2nd overall at an international competition with 121 universities, and we were the highest-ranked US-based school.
+In the end, the Texas A&M Formula SAE IC team placed 2nd overall at an international competition against 120 other universities, and we were the highest-ranked US-based school.
 Standing there knowing what we’d built and how far we’d come really did feel like a dream.
         </p>
       </div>
     </div>